geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

   ``CPU_FREQ_EFFICIENT``\ :
       The minimum cpu frequency in hertz that the algorithm is allowed to choose.
-If NAN is passed, it will use the system minimum frequency by default.
+If NAN is passed, the ``NODE_CHARACTERIZATION::CPU_CORE_FREQUENCY_EFFICIENT`` signal
+      will be used.
+If the signal is not available or uninitialized the system minimum frequency will be used by default.

   ``CPU_UNCORE_FREQ_MAX``\ :
       The maximum cpu uncore frequency in hertz that the algorithm is allowed to choose.
-If NAN is passed, it will use the maximum available frequency by default.
+If NAN is passed, the maximum available frequency will be used.

   ``CPU_UNCORE_FREQ_EFFICIENT``\ :
       The minimum cpu uncore frequency in hertz that the algorithm is allowed to choose.
-If NAN is passed, it will use the system minimum frequency by default.
+If NAN is passed, the ``NODE_CHARACTERIZATION::CPU_UNCORE_FREQUENCY_EFFICIENT`` signal
+      will be used.
+If the signal is not available or uninitialized the system minimum frequency will be used by default.

   ``CPU_PHI``\ :
       The performance bias knob.
 The value must be between